OpenTechSchool/html-css-beginners/core/style.md

 Refresh your browser and see how the color of your title has changed.

 Isn't it nice?
-To give a backgorund color to our paragraph, write
+To give a background color to our paragraph, write

 	p {
 		background-color: #ddd;